Pacific Pearl Activities

-Pacific Pearl has something for everyone in the entertainment department.
-Daytime activities range from a martini mixology class and wine-tastings to scrapbooking and ballroom dance classes.
+Pacific Pearl has something for everyone.
+Daytime activities run the gamut from a martini mixology class and wine tastings to scrapbooking and ballroom dance classes.
 There are also karaoke, trivia and bingo almost every day somewhere onboard.
-On sea days especially, the daily itinerary is packed with interesting activities, and the outdoor big-screen on the pool deck, which is largely used for broadcasting movies, full-length concerts, and live sports -- including rugby league AFL during the season -- has proven to be such a hit that one was recently installed on Pacific Dawn during a major refurbishment.
+On sea days especially, the daily itinerary is packed with interesting and fun things to do, and the outdoor big screen located on the pool deck forward is where you'll catch movies, full-length concerts or live sports, including rugby league and AFL during the season.
+The ship also broadcasts major international sporting events, such as the recent FIFA World Cup.

-Pacific Pearl's bars also have a variety of live music entertainment nightly, including the ship's band and acts like a singing duo or crooning pianist.
-The highlight of the ship's performances is Pacific Cirque, a highly talented young acrobatic troupe hailing from Colombia.
-They put on a floating circus of juggling, fire-eating and daring acrobatics very much in the Cirque du Soleil style.
-It's a spectacular show, whether performed indoors or out.
-In fact, a special outdoor venue on Deck 12 is set up especially for them.
+Pacific Pearl's bars also have a variety of live music entertainment nightly.
+The highlight of the ship's performances, however, is Pacific Cirque, a highly talented young acrobatic troupe hailing from Colombia.
+They put on a show of juggling, fire eating and daring acrobatics, very much in the Cirque du Soleil style, which is spectacular, whether performed indoors and out.
+In fact, a special outdoor venue on Deck 12 was built especially for them.

 Pacific Pearl Public Rooms

 In the 2012 refurbishment, public areas were treated to a freshened look with new carpeting.
-The ship's central Atrium, a three-level hub midship, remains a major passenger hangout area, its decor now with a focus more on elegant earth tones.
-The lower level of the Atrium on Deck 5 is where you'll find reception and shore tour desks, as well as the popular Charlie's cafe, featuring barista-made coffees, premium teas, cakes and plenty of seating to enjoy all three.
+The ship's central Atrium remains a major passenger hub, its decor with a focus on elegant earth tones.
+This is where you'll find reception and the shore excursion desk, and it's also a venue for art shows and other events.

-A collection of shops surrounds the Atrium on various levels, selling the usual clothing, jewelry, P&O memorabilia, duty-free items, beauty products, perfume, alcohol and tobacco.
+A collection of shops surround the Atrium on various levels, selling the usual fashion, jewelry (and the popular "inch of gold"), P&O memorabilia, and duty-free beauty products, perfume, alcohol and tobacco.
 A tech store offers a small selection of digital cameras, mp3 players and iPod accessories.

 Pacific Pearl Spa & Fitness

-The main open deck (Deck 12) has two small square-shaped pools, both of which have a depth of 6 feet 3 inches (1.92 metres).
-On one side of the deck, the pool is open to everyone, and it's the location of the big screen and the stage for outdoor Pacific Cirque performances; the pool on the other side is for adults only, and it's attached to a bar, allowing for cooling swim-up drinks.
-A new addition to Deck 12 is a New Zealand Natural ice cream parlor, serving ice cream at a cost of A$5 for one scoop, A$6.50 for two scoops and A$7.50 for three.
+The main open deck, Deck 12, has two small square-shaped pools, each of which has a depth of 6 feet 3 inches (1.92 meters).
+On one side of the deck, the pool is open to everyone, and it's the location of the big screen and the stage for outdoor Pacific Cirque performances.
+The pool in the other half is for adults only, and it's attached to a bar, allowing for cooling swim-up drinks.
+Also on Deck 12 is a New Zealand Natural ice cream parlor, serving ice cream costing from A$4.50 a scoop.
 The Oasis is a separate, intimate outdoor retreat for adults only, located at the rear of the ship.
-It's a decent-sized space that features luxury sun loungers, comfy couches and chairs for relaxing, fake plants for decoration, and a bar which is open all day.
-It also has two Jacuzzis if you want to relax with a drink and watch the scenery float by.
+It's a decent-sized space featuring luxury sun loungers, comfy couches and chairs for relaxing, fake plants for decoration, and a bar that's open all day.
+It also has two hot tubs.

-The Aqua HealthSpaFitness Centre was left in its dungeon-like venue on Deck 2 when the ship was refitted for its Sydney debut back in 2010, but it was rebuilt from the ground up to improve it aesthetically.
+The Aqua HealthSpaFitness Center has been rebuilt from the ground up to improve it aesthetically.
 It has a lovely color scheme of white and purple with warm wood and a brightly patterned carpet; highlights include a couple's treatment room with a shower and Jacuzzi, and a relaxation area with four recliners and silver detailing.
-The spa has a full-service menu of indulgent, if pricey, Elemis experiences, from massages and facials to acupuncture and teeth-whitening.
-This is also the place to sign up for any complimentary health seminars or fitness classes, some of which levy a fee.
-Pilates and yoga, for example, costs A$11 per class, while a series of four boot camp sessions will set you back A$99.
+The spa has a full-service menu of indulgent, if pricey, Elemis experiences, from massages and facials to acupuncture and teeth whitening.
+It's also the place to sign up for complimentary health seminars or fitness classes, some of which attract a fee.
+Pilates and yoga, for example, cost A$13 per person, per class, while a Boot Camp program will set you back A$55.

-Deck 2 is also home to the large beauty salon, which shares the same decor as the spa, and a small two-level gym in the center, with weight machines, free weights and cardio equipment, including treadmills.
-The gym has no view, and it's somewhat stuffy, but its diminutive size also means it's particularly busy on sea days.
-There's a water fountain, and fresh towels are provided free of charge.
+Deck 2 is also home to the large beauty salon, which shares the same decor as the spa and a small two-level gym in the center, with weight machines, free weights and cardio equipment including treadmills.
+The gym not only has no view and is somewhat stuffy, but its diminutive size also means it's particularly busy on sea days.
+There's a water fountain, however, and fresh towels are provided free of charge.